JeftePL/serene-spa/README.md

 # Serene SPA

-Landing page of a SPA page
+Landing page of a SPA

 ## Getting Started